mroy31/pynetem/docs/source/topology.rst

 ```````````
 Junos node is a specific qemu node used to launch Juniper JunOS olive image.
 To use it, you have to get a JunOS olive image located in the *image_dir*
-folder and naming ``junos-<version>.img``.
+folder and naming ``junos-<version>.img``, with a specific configuration:
+  * A super user named ``juniper`` with the password ``Juniper``

 Then you can declare a JunOS if you
 specify the type ``junos.<version>``.
 The other argument is identical to
 a qemu node.

-The main differnce between an qemu and junos node concern the way
+The main difference between an qemu and junos node concern the way
 the state of the node is saved/loaded.
 For a junos node, only the
 juniper configuration is saved as plain text in the project archive
 (instead of complete img of the disk, like other qemu nodes), thanks
-to a tenel connection.
+to a telnet connection.

 Connections